f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 SNMP Trap Support in F5OS
 ========================

-You can enable SNMP traps in both the system controllers and within each chassis partition.
+You can enable SNMP traps for the F5OS layer.
 The **F5-CTRLR-ALERT-NOTIF-MIB* & the **F5-PARTITION-ALERT-NOTIF-MIB** provide details of supported system controller and chassis partition SNMP traps.
 Below is the current full list of traps support by F5OS: